sudhanshu27/sudhanshu27/README.md

 ### Hi there 👋

 **My name is Sudhanshu Pal.
-I am final year undergraduate student at Institute of Engineering and Technology(IET) Lucknow.**
+I am a final year undergraduate student at Institute of Engineering and Technology(IET) Lucknow.**
 **I am pursuing Bachelor of technology in Electronics and Instrumetation Engineering**

 **I am very interested in Problem Solving and Software Development**